This guide will provide some easy steps, hints, tips, and tricks to playing your new steel tongue drum, and getting the most from your new instrument

 If you have just purchased a tongue drum or tank drum and can’t wait to start playing, a good friend of mine, Alex Connett, has a superb tank drum for beginners video course available at a super cheap price of $40.

 Easy Steps to Play Tongue Drum

-There are a few fundamental things to do when you pick up your tongue drum to play for the first time.
-Let’s not waste any time, you want to start striking those tongues and making sounds right?
+When you pick up your tongue drum to play for the first time, there are a few fundamental things to do.
+Let’s not waste any time; you want to start striking those tongues and making sounds, right?
 That is the point of buying it!

 So, here’s what I will cover